Tauqirahmad604/Obsidian2/AWS Certification/ENI(Elastic Network Interface).md

 It allows the instance to communicate within the VPC and, if configured, with the internet or other networks.

 ENI EC2 instance ko **VPC (Virtual Private Cloud)** ke network se connect karta hai.
-Yeh instance ko private ya public communication ke liye enable karta hai, depending on configuration
+Yeh instance ko private ya public communication ke liye enable karta hai, depending on configuration.